ashi2014/Tetris-game/README.md

 # Tetris-game
-This is my implementation of the Tetris game in python.
+This is my implementation of the Tetris game in python, using the Tkinter library